elastic/apm-nodejs-http-client/docs/internals/index.md

 # Elastic APM Node.js HTTP Client Internals

-The following documents describe some of the APIs and architecture that implement agent fields internally.
-These features are not considered a public API -- they are implementation details that may change and shift over time irrespective of the client's current semantic version.
+The following documents describe some of the private APIs and architecture used in this client.
+The code discussed here is not considered a public API.
+These routines are  implementation details that may change and shift over time irrespective of the client's current semantic version.

-The primary intent of these documents is to give developers and engineers who want to work an agent features a map of the territory.
+The primary intent of these documents is to give developers and engineers who want to work on features a map of the territory.

 - [Client Streams](./client-streams.md)
 - [Client Streams and Corking](./stream-corking.md)